 That’s what I find exciting about it!: )

 Is the absorption of all possible related information.
-Knowing the context of and the area itself for which is the idea being developed for.
+Knowing the context of and the area itself for which you are developing the idea for.

-Your up-to-date knowledge and experience.
-Mixed with new carefully curated information.
-Based ontask and your inspiration context – the actual living environment and sources of yours.
+Your up-to-date knowledge and experience mixed with new carefully curated information.
+Based on task and your inspiration context – the actual living environment and other sources.